MaxwellDPS/SAME-EAS-Encoder/README.md

 the FCC rules for the correct values for FIPS codes and activation messages.

-The software also provides a "fuzzer" mode wherein the user can generate messages with incorrect or undocumented values.
-This can be used to check how the decoder responds to data that is not-defined or incorrectly formatted.

 Some basic help is available on the commandline using the (-h) help option.